 Loading...

-This is part of our wider unit on why has Elizabeth been represented so differently?
-So let's get going.
+" This is part of our wider unit on why has Elizabeth been represented so differently?

-By the end of today's lesson, we're gonna be able to explain why the last years of Elizabeth's reign were more difficult.
+By the end of today's lesson, we're going to be able to explain why the last years of Elizabeth's reign were more difficult.

-And Golden Age is a time of peace, prosperity, and plenty.
+And a Golden Age is a time of peace, prosperity and plenty.

-And by plenty, it just means that there's lots to go around, lots of food and resources to go around.
+By prosperity, we mean that people were very successful, generally speaking prosperity means successful with money and by plenty it just means that there's lots to go around, lots of food and resources to go around.

 Our second key term is gentry.